 Please note that if you require a translation of your passport, it must be certified.

 ATIA is an association that elevates the professions of interpreting and translating in the province of Alberta by applying high standards of national certification and implementing a rigorous Code of Ethics.
-You can contact a Certified Translator directly from ATIA’s directory, free-of-charge and without using an intermediary translation agency.
+You can contact a Certified Translator directly from ATIA’s directory and without using an intermediary translation agency.
 Translation agencies are businesses that offer translation services in many language combinations, working as intermediaries between the client (you) and the translator and charging you an additional fee for their services.
 They do not always work with certified translators.
 If you decide to work with a translation agency, make sure to ask for your documents to be translated by an ATIA-Certified Translator, in order to guarantee quality and confidentiality.

 All of ATIA’s members are bound by a Code of Ethics that protects your confidentiality.
 In the unlikely event that a member violates ATIA’s Code of Ethics, the appropriate protocol will be followed to ensure adequate disciplinary action is taken.